mukundajmera/labgrowndiamondcvd/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Fixed: PHP error when Site Audit cannot scan post due to uninstantiated social class.
 * Fixed: PHP error when dashboard widget failed to fetch RSS news feed.

-**New in Version 4.8.7.2**

-* Updated: Added additional hardening to REST API routes.

-**New in Version 4.8.7.1**

-* Fixed: WooCommerce products being automatically added to the cart.

-**New in Version 4.8.7**

-* Updated: Hardened API routes to prevent unauthorized access.
-* Updated: Added support for tracking breadcrumb setting changes in SEO Revisions.
-* Updated: Added support for WooCommerce GTIN field to Product schema.
-* Updated: Added support for .avif images to Image Sitemap and Image SEO addon.
-* Updated: Review limit for Product schema can now be modified via a new filter hook.
-* Updated: Use site URL instead of home URL for llms.txt to handle WP installs in subdirectories.
-* Updated: Remove all user meta when AIOSEO is uninstalled.
-* Updated: Improved performance of Cornerstone Content filtering.
-* Fixed: Product shipping details schema clearing cart content in rare case where logged-in user adds a product to the cart and then edits a product in the admin panel.
-* Fixed: ProfilePage schema sometimes invalid due to incorrect author URL.
-* Fixed: Hide AIOSEO custom link fields inside the Edit Link modal in WPBakery visual builder to prevent plugin conflict.
-* Fixed: AIOSEO Settings not successfully saving before post is published in WPBakery visual builder.
-* Fixed: The SEO title and description were not persisting if the post content is too large.
-* Fixed: Theme conflict with Neve where the EDD Checkout block does not show if Run Shortcodes is enabled.
-* Fixed: Breadcrumb block not updating when changing the post title.
-* Fixed: If WooCommerce brand is selected as primary category, it is now correctly used in the URL.
-* Fixed: Headline Analyzer layout breaks when entering very long headlines.

-**New in Version 4.8.6.1**

-* Updated: Prevent potential plugin conflicts due to the loading of dependencies multiple times.
-* Updated: Local SEO render options for Opening Hours are now hidden when feature is disabled.
-* Fixed: Loading spinner for SEO Revisions in sidebar menu not aligned.

 **New in Version 4.8.6**

 * New: Site Audit - Get a detailed report of SEO issues for all posts and terms on your site, discover why these issues are important and how you can fix them. 🔨
 * Fixed: Multisite subsite requests to Search Statistics server sometimes fail due to missing license.
 * Fixed: Rare PHP error when breadcrumbs cannot be determined for non-standard pages.

-**New in Version 4.8.5**

-* Updated: Author SEO (E-E-A-T) addon and Writing Assistant data are now fully removed when uninstalling the plugin.
-* Updated: Product Schema now favours WooCommerce brand field over its own custom field.
-* Updated: PHP version notices are now only shown to Administrators.
-* Fixed: Breadcrumbs taxonomy preview now correctly refreshes when user toggles between using the default settings
-* Fixed: WooCommerce Brand smart tag not correctly converted to expected value in previews.
-* Fixed: AIOSEO Details column now correctly reloads after quick-editing a post.
-* Fixed: Image URLs are no longer forcefully converted to lowercase in the Image Sitemap.
-* Fixed: Focus Keyword now saves correctly again for Divi built posts.
-* Fixed: Image SEO no longer breaks Divi built posts in rare cases.
-* Fixed: Multisite subsites no longer incorrectly inherit the "Block AI Crawlers" and "Block Crawling of Internal Site Search URLs" setting values from the main site in the network.
-* Fixed: Notifications no longer contain encoded HTML entities
-* Fixed: Default options for new redirects not localized.
-* Fixed: PHP error in rare cases when breadcrumb link is a WP_Error.
-* Fixed: PHP error due to plugin conflict with MasterStudy LMS.

 **See our [changelog on aioseo.com](https://aioseo.com/changelog/?utm_source=wprepo&utm_medium=link&utm_campaign=aioseo) for previous releases.**